-The 2019-20 tax year allowance is £20,000.
-This is the total amount you can invest in ISAs during this tax year while enjoying the tax benefits they offer.
+The 2023 ISA allowance is £20,000.
+This is the total amount you can pay into ISAs during this tax year.

 What happens if I do not use my ISA allowance?